-- The regular quarterly dividend has been increased annually in each of the last 27 years, maintaining a long-term average target payout of approximately 30-40% of trailing earnings from continuing operations.
-The quarterly dividend was increased by 15% in 2014, 13% in 2015 and 6% in 2016. - The Corporation maintains a Normal Course Issuer Bid.
-In 2016, the Corporation purchased 89,244 shares for a total cost of approximately \$2,573,137. - On November 2, 2005, the Corporation implemented a Shareholder Rights Plan.
-Shareholder approval was given at the Corporation's 2006 Annual and Special Meeting of Shareholders.
-The terms of the Plan are contained in the Shareholder Rights Plan Agreement dated November 2, 2005 between the Corporation and CIBC Mellon Trust Company, as rights agent.
-The Shareholder Rights Plan is intended to provide the Board with sufficient time to explore and develop alternatives for maximizing shareholder value if a take-over bid is made for the Corporation and to provide every shareholder with an equal opportunity to participate in such bid.
-The Shareholder Rights Plan will be in effect for a period of three years, unless reconfirmed by shareholders.
-The Shareholder Rights Plan was updated and extended for a further term of three years by shareholders at the Corporation's 2015 Annual and Special Meeting of Shareholders.
-A shareholder or any other interested party may obtain a copy of the Shareholder Rights Plan through the internet at www.sedar.com or by writing or calling the Vice President, Human Resources and Legal and Corporate Secretary of the Corporation.
+- The regular quarterly dividend has been increased annually in each of the last 28 years, maintaining a long-term average target payout of approximately 30-40% of trailing earnings from continuing operations.
+The quarterly dividend was increased by 13% in 2015, 6% in 2016 and 6% in 2017. - The Corporation maintains a Normal Course Issuer Bid.
+No shares were purchased in 2017. - On November 2, 2005, the Corporation implemented a Shareholder Rights Plan, which was initially approved by shareholders at the Corporation's 2006 Annual and Special Meeting of Shareholders and was subsequently continued, amended, restated and ratified and confirmed by the Corporation's shareholders at the Annual and Special Meetings of Shareholders held on each of April 23, 2009, April 26, 2012 and April 23, 2015 (the "Existing Plan").
+The terms of the Existing Plan are contained in the Amended and Restated Shareholder Rights Plan Agreement dated April 23, 2015 between the Corporation and CST Trust Company, as rights agent.
+The Existing Plan will automatically expire and terminate at the end of the Corporation's 2018 Annual and Special Meeting of Shareholders.
+Rather than amend and restate the Existing Plan, on February 23, 2018 the Board adopted a "new generation" Shareholder Rights Plan (reflecting more recent corporate governance processes and changes to the Canadian take-over bid regime) (the "New Plan"), which is being presented to shareholders for approval at the Corporation's 2018 Annual and

+Special Meeting of Shareholders.
+The terms of the New Plan are contained in a Shareholder Rights Plan Agreement dated February 23, 2018 between the Corporation and AST Trust Company (Canada), the successor to CST Trust Company, as rights agent.
+A copy of the New Plan is appended to the Corporation's Management Information Circular for the 2018 Annual and Special Meeting of Shareholders.
+A shareholder or any other interested party may obtain a copy of the Existing Plan and the New Plan on SEDAR at www.sedar.com or by writing or calling the General Counsel and Corporate Secretary of the Corporation.